 It is also home to the revolution that shaped Nicaragua as we know it today.

 Here is a taste of some of the best things to do in León Nicaragua.

 Take a City Tour

 As the city of the revolution and one of the oldest Spanish colonies on the continent, Leon is hard to beat for interesting history.
 If you want to get a true appreciation and understanding of León, a city tour is a great way to scratch the surface.

 Being a university city, you will often find guides who are incredibly knowledgeable and very enthusiastic about the future of Nicaragua.
-A passion for the countries past and more importantly, its future we had seen throughout Nicaragua.
+A passion for the countries past and more importantly, the country’s future we had seen throughout Nicaragua.

 You will find shorter Small group walking tours or more comprehensive City Tours run by local guides.
 Most of these will cover off on Leóns best attractions and include entry fees and transport.
 Some will offer additional inclusions such as lunch or refreshments.